kairos-io/kairos-docs/content/en/docs/Architecture/trustedboot.md

 ![bootingkeys](https://github.com/kairos-io/kairos-docs/assets/2420543/725745a0-0ea6-4330-bea3-e6483f53cc3f)

 The keys are used to sign the UKI file, and to generate a PCR policy keypair required later on by the system in order to decrypt the encrypted partitions.
-The keys and certificates are generated with the `enki` tool, that is available in the `enki` container image.
+The keys and certificates are generated with the `auroraboot` tool, that is available in the `auroraboot` container image.

 ### Expanding the system with system extensions